h4seeb-cmd/turtle/_posts/2023-01-18-perfTaskGrading3.md

       <td>Row 6</td>
       <td>1</td>
       <td>0</td>
-      <td>I thought that the student met all of the requirements by describing two calls to the procedure with different arguments, by describing the conditions being tested for the two procedure calls, and by identifying the results of each call.
-However, according to Collegeboard, the response gives the conditions being tested rather than two different arguments that cause a different segment of code to execute.</td>
+      <td>The student almost met all of the requirements, however their response does not describe specific arguments that are passed through the parameters.</td>
     </tr>
   </tbody>
 </table>

 # Overall Reflection
+Collegeboard seems to grade a lot harder than I initially thought.
+They seem to be very picky on the explanation, and it's not about what the code is, but more so how the student explalins the code.